-ECUK and the Higher Level Qualifications department of City and Guilds have joined forces in order to provide an enhanced EC examination service with a wider international reach.
+ECUK and the Higher Level Qualifications department of City & Guilds have joined forces in order to provide an enhanced EC examination service with a wider international reach.

 This cooperation may be of benefit to those who wish to open up the route to registration with the Engineering Council UK as a Technician Engineer, Incorporated Engineer or Chartered Engineer.

 The City & Guilds' mission is to enrich people's lives as the world's leading provider of vocational qualifications for work and adult life.
-City and Guilds is committed to the spirit of lifelong learning as a means for all to fulfil their potential.
-Employers worldwide recognise that City and Guilds qualifications helps to develop a qualified workforce, equipped with the competencies that have made the City & Guilds name synonymous with workplace excellence.
+City & Guilds is committed to the spirit of lifelong learning as a means for all to fulfil their potential.
+Employers worldwide recognise that City & Guilds qualifications help to develop a qualified workforce, equipped with the competencies that have made the City & Guilds name synonymous with workplace excellence.

 Certificates, diplomas and advanced diplomas awarded by City & Guilds are accepted throughout the world as evidence of skills and knowledge certificated to UK standards.